trunghjieu2506/tp/docs/DeveloperGuide.md

 ### Loan Management
 This includes the `Loan`, `Interest`, `LoanManager` and associated commands and parsers.

 The goal of these modules is to allow users accurately and efficiently manage their loans, as well as loans between other people.
-The module supports the adding, editing, deleting, listing, categorizing, sorting and searching entries.
+The module supports the adding, editing, deleting, listing, tagging, sorting and searching entries.

 #### Loan Structure